What is a balance sheet for business?

 Equity

-Equity is the difference between your assets and your liabilities.
-It can also be known as net assets or net worth.
-In large businesses that have investors, this represents the shareholders’ equity.
-In sole proprietorships and small businesses, it represents the owner’s equity.
+Equity is the difference between your assets and liabilities on a balance sheet.
+It’s also known as net assets or net worth.
+In large businesses with investors, this represents the shareholders’ equity.
+In sole proprietorships and many small businesses, it represents the owner’s equity.

 How to read a balance sheet

-For instance, let’s say you have a company called Imaginary Division Inc. that has $456,000 in assets, $224,500 in liabilities and $231,500 in equity.
-The equity and liabilities add up to the total asset amount.
+Let’s say you have a company called Imaginary Division Inc. that has $456,000 in assets, $224,500 in liabilities and $231,500 in equity.
+The equity and liabilities add up to match the total assets amount.
 The information may be broken down similarly to the balance sheet example below:

 Imaginary Division, Inc.